 First, the rule starts running from the day on which the tax return was last due without penalty.
 Without an extension of time to file, that’s usually April 15th.

-Unless you got an an extension, 2014 taxes became dischargeable in bankruptcy on April 16 of this year.
+Unless you got an an extension, 2016 taxes became dischargeable in bankruptcy on April 16 of 2020.

 Filing your tax return before the deadline doesn’t get you a head start on the three year rule.